Getting to Phnom Penh by Private Car or Minibus

 Another alternative is buying the ticket to the border and then taking a minivan to Trat and getting a ferry ticket there.
 Either way you will spend about the same with a bit more hassle.

-Flying to Phnom Penh
+Flying from Bangkok to Phnom Penh

 And you could also fly, there are no direct flights but you can fly on Bangkok Airways from Phnom Penh to Bangkok to Trat the same day and, depending on the flights you choose will be around the same time or a bit longer than by private transfer.
 The price will be much higher at around US$280 per person.
 Not including a taxi from Phnom Penh to the airport and transport from Trat Airport to Koh Chang.